Updated: September 9, 2021

 I don’t know if I’ll put in the amount of energy like with Josh.
 Again, if any Superfans would like to contribute, just leave a comment below.

 I did.
-I ordered the Kurt Cobain journal book just for this, just because someone mentioned it somewhere so I had to see for myself.
+I ordered the Kurt Cobain journal book just for this.
+It was just because someone mentioned it somewhere so I had to see for myself.
+So, I ordered this book for these 3 lines:

 I skimmed the entire book.
 That’s all I found.
 Patrick seemed more positive when talking about Kurt and Co but Kurt was very negative.
 I’m seeing this as a sign that he “knows”.
 He might not understand it but on a subconscious level he knows and this is his Ego response.
 I’m sure not everything was scanned and things have been left out.
 If he was a journal writer, then there must be something somewhere about the lawsuit of the name.